The Sulphur-crested Cockatoo

 How To Get Revenge On Your Cat

 Lately my cats have been getting on my nerves.
-It’s just little things they’re doing – like dragging blankets through the house (my blankets, not theirs), stealing the dog’s food, play-fighting on the couch – so violently that couch cushions end up all over the floor, scampering across the kitchen counter (I’m looking at you, Cherri) and just being generally irritating.
+It’s just little things they’re doing – like dragging blankets through the house (my blankets, not theirs), stealing the dog’s food, play-fighting on the couch – so violently that couch cushions end up all over the floor, scampering across the kitchen counter and just being generally irritating.

 It started me thinking… what if I decided to get revenge on my cats?
 Of course I wouldn’t actually do that, but if I did…how would I go about it?
 Here’s what I’ve come up with so far…